Login to Complete an Application or to Access Judging Panel.

 AWARDS AND JUDGING

-A panel of distinguished architects from AIA Savannah will review project entries for design excellence.
+A panel of distinguished architects from AIA Western Massachusetts will review project entries for design excellence.
 Three levels of awards shall be considered by the jury: Honor, Merit, and Citation, of which Honor is the highest distinction.
 No minimum or maximum number of awards will be required of the jury.

 At the jury’s discretion, the following awards may also be considered in addition to Honor, Merit and Citation awards: